bnmnetp/DS320/README.md

 * Exploring some CS enrollment data with the viz tools
 * You should really look at [This overview](https://dansaber.wordpress.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/) before class!

+**Reminder** Your first projects are due before you leave for Fall Break!
+Presentations after break.

 ### October 6

 * An overview of the landscape of viz tools in Python.
 [I wish I had seen this two days ago](https://dansaber.wordpress.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/)